+Topic: Product Value Creation

-51. The idea of value-based marketing requires firms to charge a price that A. covers costs and generates a modest profit.
-B. includes the value of the effort the firm put into the product or service.
-C. captures the value customers perceive that they are receiving.
-D. prioritizes customer excellence above operational excellence.
-E. matches competitors' prices.
+- 48. The idea of value-based marketing requires firms to charge a price that - A. covers costs and generates a modest profit. - B. includes the value of the effort the firm put into the product or service. - C. captures the value customers perceive that they are receiving. - D. prioritizes customer excellence above operational excellence. - E. matches competitors' prices.

 Value-based marketing is related to customers' perceived value.
-AACCO: Analyti AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Mediun Learning Objective: 02-05 Outline the implementation of the marketing mix as a means to increase customer value Topic: The Marketing Plan 52.
-E-books, in addition to being an alternative product form, provide value creation since they can be downloaded via the Internet immediately when and where they are needed.
-A. product B. place C. promotion D. price E. primary Place refers to getting products to customers when and where they need/want them.
-This is what electronic downloading of e-books offers.
-AACSB: Analytic
+If a price is set too high, it will not generate much volume.
+If a price is set too low, it may result in lower-than-optimal margins and profits.
+Therefore, price should be based on the value that the customer perceives.

-Blooms: Understana Difficulty: 2 Medium
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium